It’s been a long time since AOL announced Winamp and Shoutcast were to be discontinued way back in 2013.

-As we all know Radionomy saved Winamp & Shoutcast in January 2014 and the only progress so far is a few new releases of Shoutcast v2
+Radionomy saved Winamp & Shoutcast in January 2014 and the only progress so far has been few releases of Shoutcast v2

 The development team at Radionomy/Shoutcast are keeping tight lipped as to when there they may be a new release.

-Although from reading the forum posts we understand it’s likely be sometime in 2016 before a new version of Winamp is due.
+Although from reading the forum posts we understand it’s likely be sometime in 2018 (We’ll believe it when we see it) before a new version of Winamp is due.

 Why is it taking so long for a new version?